llimllib/obsidian-archive/programming/hashing/Hashing.md

 	- [sha-3](https://en.wikipedia.org/wiki/SHA-3)

 ## Common non-cryptographic hash functions:
-These hash functions are faster than cryptographic hash functions, but less secure, which can be useful for applications such as [[bloom filters]]:
+These hash functions are faster than cryptographic hash functions, but less secure, which can be useful for applications such as [[programming/algorithms/bloom filters]]:

 - [xxhash](https://github.com/Cyan4973/xxHash)
 	- has several versions and a handy [benchmarks table](https://github.com/Cyan4973/xxHash#benchmarks) vs other hashes